-15 Detainee files reviewed
+20 Detainee files reviewed.

-115.33 (a): GEO policy 5.1.2-A, facility policy 1400.03 mandates all detainees receive information at time of intake and if transferred from another facility about the zero-tolerance policy and how to report incidents of sexual abuse or sexual harassment, their rights to be free from retaliation for reporting such incidents and are informed of the agency/facility policies and procedures for responding to such incidents.
+115.33 (a): GEO policy 5.1.2-A, facility policy 1300.05 mandates all detainees receive information at time of intake and if transferred from another facility about the zero tolerance policy and how to report incidents of sexual abuse or sexual harassment, their rights to be free from retaliation for reporting such incidents and are informed of the agency/facility policies and procedures for responding to such incidents.
 In interview with intake staff, on the day of arrival, detainees receive a detainee handbook, and a Sexual Assault Prevention and Reporting Information Brochure and signs a receipt for detainee handbook and disciplinary procedures form.
 This was observed by the audit during the intake of an offender.
-Also, during the intake detainees were watching a PREA video that included the same information.
-The information can also be found on the detainees' tablets.